 |Share of Revenue||Revenue collected to be shared between state and central government equally.||Revenue collected by the central government.
 It will then be shared as per the goods’ destination.|

-Here’s an example to help you understand the levy, collection and share of revenue between the state and the central government.
+Here’s an example to help you understand the levy, collection, and share of revenue between the state and the central government.

 A seller in Maharashtra sells goods worth Rs.
 1 lakh to a buyer in the same state.
 The tax rate applicable to the goods is 12%, comprising 6% of CGST and 6% of SGST.
 The total GST of Rs.
-12,000 collected will be shared between the centre and the state at Rs.
+12,000 collected will be shared between the center and the state at Rs.
 6,000 each as the sale is made intra-state.